Doctor Russell wasted no time. It was nearly noon, when a good portion of the hospital's

 John Koenig stood before her, slightly amused.
 A dark wind breaker hung over his left arm

 and a computer-chip key ring extended from his right hand.
-"I hope I didn't frighten you but
+"I hope I didn't frighten you but you looked depressed.
+Thought you might have locked yourself out."

 "No," Helena straightened, "Just wondering where to go for lunch." she improvised,